Japan's Kishida unveils a framework for global regulation of generative AI

 Kishida made the announcement in a speech at the Paris-based Organization for Economic Cooperation and Development.

-“Generative AI has the potential to be a vital tool to further enrich the world,” Kishida said, according to a transcript of his speech provided in advance.
+“Generative AI has the potential to be a vital tool to further enrich the world,” Kishida said.
 But “we must also confront the dark side of AI, such as the risk of disinformation."

 When Japan chaired the Group of Seven leading industrialized nations last year, it launched a Hiroshima AI process to draw up international guiding principles and a code of conduct for AI developers.